 |

-Gigantic merger wave at raw material
+merger wave at mining companies

 The

-high metal prices, a result of the increasing demand from China and
+high metal prices, a result of the increasing demand from China and the

-market shares can be increased faster and cheaper than by building new factories.
+can be increased faster and cheaper than by building new factories.
 How

-do works councils behave in such
+do works councils behave in such situations?
+Do they remain passive

-situations?
-Do they remain passive spectators or do they interfere on
+spectators or do they interfere on the event?

 Alcoa